frederik-hoeft/rimworld-more-injuries/README.md

 style cardiac_arrest stroke-width: 4px
 ```

+*See the section on the [pathophysiological system](#pathophysiological-system) for more information on the graphical representation.*

 **Treatment**: Cardiac arrest must be treated immediately with [CPR](#cpr) (which needs to be researched first) to restore blood flow and hopefully restart the heart.
 In cases of `ventricular fibrillation`, a [defibrillator](#defibrillator) can be used to shock the heart back into a normal rhythm, which may be faster and more effective than [CPR](#cpr).
 In cases of `clinical death`, only [CPR](#cpr) will be effective.
 [Epinephrine](#epinephrine-autoinjector) may be administered to assist with defibrillation efforts and [CPR](#cpr) in cases of cardiac arrest, but it is not required.

 > [!NOTE]